Primary School’s Sports Funding

 What is the Sports Premium?

-In April 2013 The Government introduced funding of £150 million per annum for the academic years 2013/14 and 2014/15 to provide new, substantial primary school sport funding’.
+In April 2013 The Government introduced funding to provide new, substantial primary school sport funding’.
 This funding is being jointly provided by the Departments for Education, Health and Culture, Media and Sport, and will see money going directly to primary school headteachers to spend on improving the quality of sport and PE for all their children.
 The sport funding can only be spent on sport and PE provision in schools.

 Purpose of funding